 - Phone: 248-628-1611

-- Cost: $8/person
+- Cost: $10.45/person online

 This hayride is perfect for those who don’t like scary attractions or those with little kids.
 Upland Hills Farm offers a 30-minute ride, with a warm beverage and a fresh doughnut.
 After the trip, warm up by the bonfire.
 Masks are required inside and when social distancing cannot be maintained.
 Wagons accommodate 20 people at a time.

 - Address: 71485 North Ave., Armada